valentinludwig/RDM101-1/README.md

 # Introduction to Research Data Management

 These materials were prepared for the [4th ArcTrain Annual Meeting](https://www.marum.de/en/education-career/ArcTrain-2/Annual-Meeting-2017.html).
 The course was first held on September 12 and 13, 2017 and is structured three blocks of lectures and exercises.
 The schedule is as follows:

+09:00 - 09:15 Welcome and overview
-09:00 - 09:30 Lecture I: Research Data and Data Management Planning
+09:15 - 09:45 Lecture: Research Data and Data Management Planning
-09:30 - 09:45 Exercise I: Write a Data Management Plan with DMPonline
+09:45 - 10:15 Exercise: Write a Data Management Plan with DMPonline
-09:45 - 10:00 Break
+10:15 - 10:30 Break
-10:00 - 10:30 Lecture II: Working with Research Data
+10:30 - 11:00 Lecture: Working with Research Data
-10:30 - 10:45 Exercise II: Versioning Data with GitHub
+11:00 - 11:30 Exercise: Versioning Data with GitHub
-10:45 - 11:00 Break
+11:30 - 11:45 Break
-11:00 - 12:30 Lecture III: Sharing and Archiving Research Data
+11:45 - 12:15 Lecture: Sharing and Archiving Research Data
-12:30 - 12:45 Exercise III: Archive Data with figshare and PANGAEA
+12:15 - 12:45 Exercise: Archive Data with figshare and PANGAEA
-12:45 - 13:00 Closing
+12:45 - 13:00 Closing, final questions and comments

 ## Lecture I: Research Data and Data Management Planning